Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 11. How does rehabilitation proceed after a prosthesis in rheumatism?

 The rehabilitation is individually adapted.
-Important aspects are:
+Important are:

 - Gentle early mobilization